buresu/godot-hap/README.md

 # godot-hap
-Godot Hap Addon via GDExtension
+Godot HAP Addon via GDExtension

-# Hap Q
+## HAP Q
-If you are using Hap Q, you will need to decode YCoCg.
+If you are using HAP Q, you will need to decode YCoCg.
 Please set the ycocg.gdshader included with the add-on as the material for your VideoStreamPlayer.

-# Convert Hap with FFmpeg
+## Convert HAP with FFmpeg
 FFmpeg is a convenient tool for converting videos to HAP format.
 ```
 ffmpeg -i input.mp4 -vcodec hap -format [hap|hap_alpha|hap_q] output.mov